jcharlet/rimay_search/README.md

           This model's maximum context length is 4097 tokens, however you requested 9779 tokens (9523 in your prompt; 256 for the completion).
 Please reduce your prompt; or completion length
             - [NO] either reduce text size to 1200 chars as in langchain prompt (while I have a series of texts with 600 - 1200 tokens)
             - [x] or change architecture: QA to every match and combine, rather than QA on all matches in 1 prompt: map_reduce and map_ranks
+            - [x] increase response size on demand
+            - [X] track cost
+            - [ ] make sure to respond in French
+            - [ ] get url, chapter and everything from source returned into chromadb
         - [ ] evaluation
         - [ ] iteration 1
         - [ ] iteration 2